MKorp7/CrysPy/README.md

  ```{bash}
  pip install -r requirements.txt
   ```
+# Raport
+The raport and biblioraphy can be found in _Machine_Learning_to_Predict_Protein_Crystallizability.pdf_ This file will also bring you closer the idea behind this project.

 # Data
 The training dataset was downloaded from https://XtalPred.godziklab.org/XtalPred/data.tar.
 Credits belong to Adam Godzik Lab, which created the dataset.